GPU Acceleration of SQL Analytics on Compressed Data: Group-By-Aggregation Operations

 \subsection{Grouping Phase}

 The grouping phase constructs an inverse index that maps each row to its corresponding group; rows in the same group share the same data values across the group-by columns.
-It takes a set of aligned \textit{DataColumn}s for the group-by (potentially non-compact) as input and returns an inverse index.
-The inverse index is a single tensor from 0 to N-1, where N is the number of unique values across the group-by columns.
-The length of the inverse index is the same as the number of values in the group-by columns---for Plain data, it is the number of rows; for RLE and Index data, it is the number of RLE runs or index points.
+It takes a set of aligned \textit{DataColumn}s for the group-by as input and returns an inverse index.
+The inverse index is a single tensor containing values from the range 0 to N-1, where N is the number of unique values across the group-by columns.
+The inverse index length is the same as the number of values in the group-by columns---for Plain data, it is the number of rows; for RLE and Index data, it is the number of RLE runs or index points.